Pro Se Parties

 Judge Hernández hires one law clerk each year to serve a two-year term.
-To apply, submit cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages; excerpts are fine), and two letters of recommendation to the Chambers address.
+To apply, submit cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages double-spaced; excerpts are fine), and two letters of recommendation to the Chambers address.
 Applications (hard copy only) must be received between February 15 and April 15.

 Judge Hernández hires one or two law students each semester and summer as full-time judicial externs.
 Applicants must have a good work ethic, a willingness to learn, and have completed their 1L year.
 We seek a diverse pool of applicants, regardless of class rank or GPA.
 Apply by September 15 for spring semester and January 31 for fall semester.
 Applications will be reviewed immediately following the deadline, and interviews will occur shortly thereafter.
 Summer semester positions will be filled on a rolling basis—apply anytime between September 15 and January 31.
-Submit a letter of interest, resume, writing sample (no more than five pages; excerpts are fine), law school transcript (unofficial is fine), and names of three references in hard copy to the Chambers address.
+Submit a letter of interest, resume, writing sample (no more than five pages double-spaced; excerpts are fine), law school transcript (unofficial is fine), and names of three references in hard copy to the Chambers address.

 - Mobile devices must be turned off before entering the courtroom.